This post is also available in: Svenska

 Which sunscreen should you choose for children?

-The important thing is to choose a sunscreen with a high sun protection factor (preferably factor 50) that protects against both UVA and UVB.
+The important thing is to choose a sunscreen with a high sun protection factor (preferably SPF50) that protects against both UVA and UVB.
 Physical or chemical filters are a matter of taste.
 As far as is known, the creams available on the market do not have dangerous side effects.

 Sunscreen and vitamin D

-We can form vitamin D, and moreso the more exposed we are to the sun.
 Vitamin D production does not seem to be affected much by sunscreen.
+Humans can form vitamin D. Sun exposure increases vitamin D production.
 But we form less vitamin D the less we stay in the sun.
-The sad reality, however, is that it is difficult to get enough vitamin D in Sweden no matter what you do and therefore young children should take D-drops.
+The sad reality, however, is that it is difficult to get enough vitamin D in Sweden no matter what you do, and therefore young children should take D-drops.

 Do dark-skinned children need sunscreen?